Key Takeaways

 Under Indiana Code, both rape and sexual battery are felonies that carry harsh penalties for the offender.
 Indiana also has a separate law for sexual misconduct with a minor that states that when a person 18-20 years old has sex or sexual conduct with a child 14 or 15 years old, it’s a Level 5 Felony.

-Under Indiana law, sexual assault survivors, regardless of age, have the right to be treated fairly, with dignity and respect, and free from harassment, intimidation, and abuse from the criminal justice system.
+Under Indiana law, sexually abused survivors, regardless of age, have the right to be treated fairly, with dignity and respect, and free from harassment, intimidation, and abuse from the criminal justice system.

 Survivors may also speak to a victim service provider and receive a sexual assault medical examination and forensic testing without charge.